THE SLOW OXIDIZER DEVELOPMENT DIET

 8. Frozen and canned vegetables.
 Some frozen vegetables are okay, but fresh is best, so do not eat all frozen vegetables.
 Canned vegetables are not quite as good, but they are much better than not eating vegetables at all.

-Salads do not count as portions of vegetables.
-Please do not eat many salads.
+NOTE: Salads do not count as portions of vegetables.

 10. Sprouts.
 The only sprouts allowed are mung bean sprouts.
 These must be cooked.

 3. Fresh.
 Preferably eat all meats fresh, not frozen.
-Avoid sausages, bratwurst, hot dogs, bologna, salami and other processed meats, even all-natural ones.
+Avoid sausages, turkey bacon, all pig products, bratwurst, hot dogs, bologna, salami and other processed meats, even all-natural ones.
 Most of them contain added chemicals.

 4. Portion size.
 Portions of protein foods for most adults should be 4 to 5 ounces only.
 Slow oxidizers should have about 15% of their diet as protein.
 Never eat red meat more than 3 times per week

-Crock pots, steaming, and stir-frying are good cooking methods.
+Pressure-cooking, crock pots and steaming are good cooking methods.
 Do not overcook meats.
-Cook them no longer than 1 hour, generally.
-An exception is cooking a whole turkey or other large piece of meat.
+Generally, cook them no longer than 1 hour.
+The only exception is cooking a whole turkey or other large piece of meat.

 Roasting (such as barbeque) and baking are not quite as good.
 Do this only occasionally.

 6. Lamb.
 This is an excellent meat that is almost always pasture-raised, even from the supermarket.
 Eat two portions each week.
 It is the best red meat, and an excellent and special food for development.

 7. Sardines.
 This is an excellent protein food.
 It contains plenty of RNA, DNA, selenium, omega-3 fatty acids and vitamin D, along with an excellent quality protein.
 Most sardines are wild-caught, and cooked when very fresh.